isc-projects/kea/doc/sphinx/arm/admin.rst

     access the database at runtime.
 Among those checks is that the schema does not contain any pre-existing tables.
 If there are any pre-existing tables they must be removed manaully.
 An additional check examines the user's ability to create functions and triggers.
-If you encounter the following error
+If you encounter the following error:

     .. code-block:: console